nix-community/mineflake/docs/docs/index.md

         Mineflake uses flake feature of Nix (hence the name), so you need to enable flakes support.
         Wiki page about [Flakes](https://nixos.wiki/wiki/Flakes) has more information about it.

+=== "With Executable"

+    Go to [latest release page](https://github.com/nix-community/mineflake/releases/latest) and download the executable.
+Its name should be `mineflake-linux-X.Y.A` where `X.Y.A` - version.
+So, the script would be:

+    ``` bash
+    curl -L https://github.com/nix-community/mineflake/releases/download/vX.Y.A/mineflake-linux-X.Y.A --output mineflake
+    chmod +x mineflake
+    sudo mv mineflake /usr/local/bin # second arg can be any path, that is in $PATH enviroment variable
+    mineflake --help
+    ```

+    ??? warning "If last command fails"

+        On most systems, this wouldn't happen, although you need to add `/usr/local/bin` to your `PATH` environment variable.
+        Add this to your `.bashrc` or just run the command, and it will be rollbacked after your logout:

+        ```bash
+        export PATH="$PATH:/usr/local/bin"
+        ```

 === "With Cargo"

     ``` bash